Thanks for stopping by.

 the context layer your team is missing.

-As I’ve been thinking about moving into a potential role in Customer Success, I keep coming back to how hard it is to see the full picture of an account.
-Most of the story is scattered across systems—or lives in people’s heads.
+As I’ve been thinking about moving into a Customer Success role, I keep coming back to how hard it is to see the full picture of an accountnot just the data, the events impacting the people.
+Drawing conclusions on data alone has inherent risks.
+To bring this to life, let’s use another complex ecosystem as an example: high school.

+Facts can lead us to make incorrect assumptions.
+Stories help lead us to the truth.
+But, most of the account story is scattered across platforms or lives in people’s heads.
 I’ve been sketching out what an app might look like if that narrative were brought to life in one place.

 This concept for a Customer Narrative app would connect product usage, support activity, and call transcripts with human context—like stakeholder changes, internal sentiment, or company events—all time-stamped for alignment.